About Research and Innovation at Georgian

-Applied research allows you to bring your expertise to industry, and to bring industry experiences to your students.
-As a faculty researcher, you will supervise and mentor students to ensure high quality results that meet the needs of industry partners.
+Research and Innovation allows you to bring your expertise to industry, and to bring industry experiences to your students.
+As a faculty researcher, you will supervise and mentor students to ensure high-quality results that meet the needs of industry partners.

 Research projects provide faculty with excellent opportunities for professional development, networking and academic engagement.
 We work closely with our faculty researchers to define the project, determine resources required and identify/apply for funding opportunities.

-CARI works with industry and community partners to better understand the problem they are trying to solve, define the scope of the work required to provide a solution, and conduct the project.
-CARI also works closely with Georgian’s academic areas to ensure projects have the right expertise, including faculty and student researchers.
-Additionally, CARI helps partners identify options for external funding and prepare funding proposals.
+Research and Innovation works with industry and community partners to better understand the problem they are trying to solve, define the scope of the work required to provide a solution, and conduct the project.
+Research and Innovation also works closely with Georgian’s academic areas to ensure projects have the right expertise, including faculty and student researchers.
+Additionally, Research and Innovation helps partners identify options for external funding and prepare funding proposals.

 There are multiple funding opportunities available for applied research projects, depending on the industry, topic, size of industry/community partner, location of the business/community partner, etc. Contact us to discuss funding opportunities in more detail.

-Some research activities require ethics approval, particularly when participants are recruited from Georgian College and the University Partnership Centre at Georgian College.
-The college’s Research Ethics Board (REB) is responsible for reviewing proposals and granting ethics approval.
+Some research activities require ethics approval, particularly when participants are recruited from Georgian and the University Partnership Centre at Georgian.
+The college’s Research Ethics Board is responsible for reviewing proposals and granting ethics approval.

 Learn more about the Research Ethics Board at Georgian.